MichaelM98/ticket-demo/README.md

 ---

 ## **Reflection**
 This project demonstrates the complete lifecycle of a ticket in osTicket, from submission to resolution.
-The process highlights essential skills in ticket management, troubleshooting, and communication, which are critical for success in an IT support role.
+The process highlights essential skills in ticket management, troubleshooting, and communication.

----

-## **Next Steps**
-To further improve and optimize this project, I plan to:
-- Integrate **email-to-ticket** functionality for seamless user submissions.
-- Configure SLA policies to track ticket resolution times effectively.
-- Automate responses using **canned replies** for frequently encountered issues.